SillyBubble/SillyBubble.github.io/content/event/2021ECCM/index.md

 ---
-title: 21st European Conference on Composite Materials for Academia adn Industry
+title: 21st European Conference on Composite Materials for Academia and Industry

 event: Conference
 event_url: